 1 A quick glance at usage 3

 2 Use cases 5

-3 Three ways in which FlexMeasures supports developers 7
+3 A possible road to start using FlexMeasures in your operation 7

+4 Where to start reading?
+9

+5 Developer support 11

-4 Code documentation 185
+6 Code documentation 195

-HTTP Routing Table 187
+H TTP Routing Table 197

+When we use a lot of renewable energy, flexibility is becoming crucial and valuable, e.g. for demand response.
 FlexMeasures is the intelligent & developer-friendly EMS to support real-time energy flexibility apps, rapidly and scalable.